-Especially if you are already using an efficient parking management platform to optimize your parking and you still hear complaints from your co-workers, or your companies do not have parking for their employees or have too few vacant parking spaces.
+This is especially true if you are already using an efficient parking management platform to optimize your parking and you still hear complaints from your co-workers, or your companies do not have parking for their employees or have too few vacant parking spaces.

 It would be interesting for parking managers to use this special period to solve this parking problem and be able to provide a parking solution for their employees during the takeover.